| +Home | News | Reading | Museum | Advertising | News Archive | Articles |

 PicoLogic, which was GM-e's trade name for its

-earlier smaller-scale MOS integrated circuits that it continued
+early MOS integrated circuits that it continued to use in its larger-scale devices.

 fitting in terms of the significance of the showing of this device.